gutoglup/WhatWeather/README.md

 ## Roadmap

 - [ ] Create view model tests.
+- [x] Implement download weather icon and consult the database or fetch on remote.
-- [ ] Implement cache of download icon and request the weather based on specific duration.
+- [ ] Cache the weather request based on specific timeout.
-- [ ] Create files to store mocks like JSON for stubs.
+- [x] Create files to store mocks like JSON for stubs.
+(It was used fixture pattern to solve the problem).
 - [ ] Localize the application.
 - [ ] Improve tests with error cases.
 - [x] List daily temperature.